kili-technology/kili-python-sdk/docs/sdk/tutorials/vertex_ai_automl_od.md

 You can now evaluate it, deploy it, create predictions etc.

-To run further actions, we have to retrieve the model ID (or resource name) in the information section of the model.
-You can find it on the Google console UI.
-You should also be able to retrieve it with the Python SDK in order to have a full integration but for the sake of simplicity, we will simply retrieve the ID from the UI in this tutorial
+To proceed with additional operations, it's necessary to obtain the model's unique identifier (ID) or resource name, which can be found in the model's information section.
+This identifier is readily accessible through the Google Cloud Console interface.
+While it is possible to fetch the ID programmatically using the Python SDK for a more comprehensive integration, for the purposes of this tutorial, we will streamline the process by directly retrieving the ID from the console's user interface.

 ```python